Need help getting out of the mud? There are plenty of mates out there that can give you a tow, or even just take the time for a yarn.

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24 hour crisis support and suicide prevention services.

 Don't feel like talking to someone on the phone?
-You can send text messages to Aussie Helpers:
+You can send text messages to Virtual Psychologist:

 Australia is the first of its kind, providing a link between you and a wide range of potential short-term caretakers for your property.
 Take some time out for yourself and your family.
 Relax, rejuvenate and enjoy doing the things that make you happy.